WouterKlein/plant-humanities/docs/dragon_tree/README.md

 ### Introduction: A Desensitizing Sensory Experience

 As the tongue goes numb and all efforts fail to remove the scarlet, sticky substance that binds to one’s teeth like quick-setting epoxy, one starts to panic and wonder if the dragon’s blood they just ingested is truly as noxious as its name suggests.
 Though the epithet ‘dragon’s blood’ brings forth images of medieval myths and fantastical notions of fire-breathing lizards soaring high in the sky, this “blood is in fact the resin of a very real tree. _Dracaena draco_, the centenary tree with a thick trunk and a distinctive, umbrella-style crown, captured the imaginations of great minds across the ages, from Antiquity’s Pliny the Elder (d.
 79 AD)  to the Enlightenment’s Alexander von Humboldt (1769-1859).
 Unlike Pliny, however, Humboldtwho was not the lone scholar of his age enthralled by the epic allure of the dragon tree, as era Eropean naturalists like André Pierre Ledru (1761-1825) also flockused to _D. dracoDrs native Canary Islands to study it around the turn of the nineteenth century.
-Soon after their initial encounters with Dragon’s Blood, they all may have realized that this strange sap occupied a liminal space between myth, legend, and scientific botany.
+Soon after their initial encounters with dragon’s blood, they all may have realized that this strange sap occupied a liminal space between myth, legend, and scientific botany.
 <param title="Dragon’s Blood" eid="Q421877" aliases="Dragon">
 <param title="Dracaena draco" eid="Q157952">
 <param title="Pliny the Elder" eid="Q82778">